 Information We Collect

-We store only the following information:
+We collect only the following information:

 the domain name from which you access the Internet

-the date and time you access our site
+the date and time you access the AMP PD website

-the Internet address of the web site from which you direct-linked to our site
+the Internet address of the website from which you direct-linked to the AMP PD website

 There are two types of cookies, single session (temporary) and multi-session (persistent).
 Session cookies last only as long as your web browser is open.
 Once you close your browser, the cookie disappears.
 Persistent cookies are stored on your computer for longer periods.